- Office of Governor Charlie Baker and Lt. Governor Karyn Polito

 The plan funds:

-- More than $1 billion in bond cap for investments in the Commonwealth’s transportation infrastructure
+- More than $3.7 billion in investments in the Commonwealth’s transportation infrastructure

-- More than $100 million to support maintenance and improvements at local housing authorities
+- $95 million to support maintenance and improvements at local housing authorities

 Supporting Local Communities